alfmep/libujson/README.md

 # C++ API
 *(This section is a work in progress.)*

-This section contains tutorial examples of how to use the libujson C++ API.
+This section contains some tutorial examples of how to use the libujson C++ API.
 For a full reference of the API, see the doxygen documentation generated when building libujson.

 ### Include file and namespace
-When using libujson, only the file ujson.hpp needs to be included:
+When using libujson, only the header file ujson.hpp needs to be included:

 `#include <ujson.hpp>`

 All types, classes, and functions in libujson are defined within namespace `ujson`.

 ## Parsing JSON documents
 To parse JSON documents, use class `ujson::jparser`.

-Example of parsing a file, here named document,json:
+Example of parsing a file, here named document.json:
 ```
 ujson::jparser p;
 ujson::jvalue v = p.parse_file ("document.json");